hpc/mpifileutils/doc/markdown/dfilemaker.1.md

     `random`, `true`, `false`, and `alternate`. `random` will fill the file using urandom(4). `true` will fill the file with a 0xFF pattern. `false` will fill the file with a 0x00 pattern. `alternate` will fill the file with a 0xAA pattern.
+The default fill is `random`.

 -r, \--ratio=*min*-*max*
 :   Specify the ratio of files to directories as a percentage.
 The ratio will
     be chosen at random within the bounds of min and max.
+The default ratio is 5% min to 20% max.

+-i, \--seed=*integer*
+:   Specify the seed to use for random number generation.
+This can be used to
+    create reproducible test runs.
+The default is to generate a random seed.

 -s, \--size=*min*-*max*
 :   Specify the file sizes to generate.
 The file size will be chosen at random